Skip Navigation Links

 The law only covers residency and employment restrictions upon a convicted sex offender.
 As a general rule, sex offenders may not live with a minor.
 There are certain exceptions.
-An offender can live with a minor child as long as the offender is a parent, step-parent, or grandparent and as long as the offender’s victim was not a child under his/her care or supervision at the time of the offense.
-If the offender’s victim was a child under the age of 12, he/she cannot live with a minor, nor loiter in areas where children congregate.
+An offender can live with a minor child as long as the offender is a parent, step-parent, or grandparent, sibling, or stepsibling and as long as: the victim was not the offender's minor child, grandchild, stepchild, sibling, or stepsibling; the minor victim was not residing with the offender at the time of the offense; the offense did not involve forcible compulsion against a minor.
+If the offender’s victim was a child under the age of 12, he/she cannot live with a minor nor loiter in areas where children congregate.

 We make changes based upon information provided to us from local law enforcement.
 If old addresses appear on the web, it may be that the person is non-compliant.
 It is the sole responsibility of the offender to provide current information to local law enforcement.

 How do I report someone who is living too close to a school, daycare, or who is not at the address displayed on the web?